jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ![*Root User has the # sign as its shell*](images/Chapter-09/root/root.png "Root User Shell")

   In order to change the user you are logged in as, without logging out, you use the ```su``` command.
 Known as *superuser* or sometimes *switch user*.
 By typing ```su root``` on the command line in Fedora Linux, you will be presented with a password prompt to enter the password you created during the install process for the root account.
+Sudo ellevates you for a default period of 15 minutes, but it is good habit to type ```sudo``` in front of any command that needs ellevated privilleges.

 ### sudo